grnet/pythia/IDEAS.md

 * Custom tags cannot be properly parsed.

 - Parse extending templates just once (keep a table of which templates need to be parsed)
+- Maybe make this a manage.py command instead?
+Will solve various issues